VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Mars is the home of Olympus Mons, the largest known volcano in our solar system**
+- ⚡ Daily fun fact: **Scallops have approximately 100 eyes around the edge of its shell**

 <h3 align="left">Connect with me:</h3>
 <p align="left">